 When anxiety took over, one minimalist found herself struggling to stay afloat.

 She decided there had to be a better way to live.
-When she evaluated all her material possessions, she realized that at least half of the items rarely got used.
+When she evaluated all her material possessions, she realized that only half of the items rarely got used.

 Her home also housed projects that she would get around to “someday.”
 The more she would ignore the projects, the more the project pile grew.